saastechacademy/foundation/udm/beginner/product-assoc.md

 For eg: A T-shirt is a virtual product which is available in different sizes (small, medium large and extra large) and colors (red, grey, blue, green and black).
 So Color and Size are the selectable features of Virtual product T-shirt which does not exist physically in the inventory.
 Now if I select Small size and Red color then actually there will be a variant T-shirt in with these two features as standard features.

 **Product Association**
-A Product Variant association is used to associate Virtual Product with its Variants.
-You can associate as many variant with a virtual product as feature combinations possible but only single unit of a variant will be associated with a virtual product.
+The Product Variant association facilitates linking Virtual Products with their respective Variants.
+Multiple variants can be linked to a single virtual product.
+However, each variant is linked as a single unit to a virtual product.

-For this association virtual product must be setup as a finished good and have isVirtual set to 'Y' indicating that no inventory is kept for this product.
-Similarly the variant product must also be set as a finished good and have isVariant set to 'Y'.
-The virtual product product will have some selectable features associated with them that will be indeed associated as standard features with one or more variants.
+To establish this association, the virtual product must be configured as a finished goods with the attribute isVirtual set to 'Y', indicating that no inventory is maintained for this product.
+Likewise, the variant product should also be configured as a finished goods with isVirtual set to 'Y'.
+The virtual product may have

-Purpose: The main purpose of this association is to group the similar products with similar features set to be sold as a single product on the online store.
+**Purpose :** The main purpose of this association is to group the similar products with similar features set to be sold as a single product on the online store.
 This association is also used by a merchandiser to organize products in the catalog sharing similar attributes at but sold at one place as a separate merchandise unit.

 Sample Data Setup
 Prerequisite Data: